Books Set in Asia: Southern Countries

 Book Summary

-Independence takes you into the lives of three sisters during a traumatic period of history – partition, in which India became only for Hindus and a carved-out area became Pakistan, which was assigned to Muslims.
+Independence takes you into the lives of three sisters during a traumatic period of history, the partition of British India into India and Pakistan along religious lines.
+At the same time, a carved-out area became Pakistan, which was assigned to Muslims.
 It was one of the largest human displacements in history.

 When Deepa falls in love with a Muslim and partition is declared, the sisters are separated and propelled onto different paths.
 They fear for themselves, but also for what could happen to each other.